faye-yang/Action-Against-Hunger/README.md

 The application has already deployed on Heroku with the following url https://action-against-hunger-backend.herokuapp.com

-- Accounts:
-- admin account are pre-created:
-- username:admin / password: admin123
-- We also have a pre-created the accounts for other user types
-- Teacher account: t1_uoft / password:123456
-- Student account: uoft_student_0 / password: 123456
-- Guest account: : pro1_food / password: 123456

 As **admin**: you can invite teacher and guest